Luke 2:50

 and they did not understand the saying that he spake to them,

-Mark 9:32 But they did not understand this statement, and they were afraid to ask Him.
+But they did not understand this statement, and they were afraid to ask Him about it.

-Luke 9:45 But they did not understand this statement, and it was concealed from them so that they would not perceive it; and they were afraid to ask Him about this statement.
+But they did not understand this statement.
+It was veiled from them so that they could not comprehend it, and they were afraid to ask Him about it.

-Luke 18:34 But the disciples understood none of these things, and the meaning of this statement was hidden from them, and they did not comprehend the things that were said.
-(NASB ©1995)
+But the disciples did not understand any of these things.
+The meaning was hidden from them, and they did not comprehend what He was saying.

 Business Duty Engaged Father's Searching Seemed Statement Strange Understand Understood Words